senthilva/RL_car_using_T3D/README.md

             Action Loss should be large positive ( they are los positive in CNN network) Q1 should be large negative ( they are small negative in CNN network)

-  >- Led me to realize i had not used Batch Normalization.
-Enabled that and network slightly improved
+  >- Led me to realize i had not used Batch Normalization across layers.
+Enabled that and network only slightly improved